(This story has been updated to include photos and information from Father Daniel Morrison's first Mass.)

-When Father Daniel Morrison celebrates his first Mass on June 22 at his home parish, St. John Neumann in Gaithersburg, he will be joined at the Mass by two of his brothers: Father James Morrison, who was ordained in 2020 and has been appointed to serve as the administrator of Our Lady Queen of the Americas Parish in Washington; and Father Nicholas Morrison, who was ordained in 2021 and serves as a parochial vicar at St. Peter’s Parish on Capitol Hill.
+When Father Daniel Morrison celebrated his first Mass on June 22 at his home parish, St. John Neumann in Gaithersburg, he was joined at the Mass by two brother priests who are also his older brothers and fellow priests of the Roman Catholic Archdiocese of Washington: Father James Morrison, who was ordained in 2020 and has been appointed to serve as the administrator of Our Lady Queen of the Americas Parish in Washington; and Father Nicholas Morrison, who was ordained in 2021 and serves as a parochial vicar at St. Peter’s Parish on Capitol Hill.

-In an interview before his ordination to the priesthood at the Basilica of the National Shrine of the Immaculate Conception, Deacon Daniel Morrison, who is 26, reflected on the special fraternity experienced by seminarians who pray together, study together, play sports together and continue that brotherhood as priests when they are “joined to the mission” of serving Christ and the Church.
+In an interview before his ordination to the priesthood on June 21 at the Basilica of the National Shrine of the Immaculate Conception, then-Deacon Daniel Morrison, who is 26, reflected on the special fraternity experienced by seminarians who pray together, study together, play sports together and continue that brotherhood as priests when they are “joined to the mission” of serving Christ and the Church.
 He was inspired by the joy he witnessed in his brothers’ lives in the seminary, and then witnessing their joy increase as priests, “to see them become men and Fathers totally for others.”

 In interviews, the three priest brothers said they have been inspired and supported by each other in their vocations.
-In a YouTube video on the dcpriest.org website, Deacon Daniel Morrison said he was deeply humbled by the witness of his two older brothers, “and their example to me of a life open to the Lord’s will.”

 Father Nicholas Morrison, who is 30, pointed out how his younger brother wanted to be a priest since he was 4 years old.
 “We’re very excited for him,” he said. “…I see him as quite an amazing young man, an inspiring young man, someone who’s a good example for others, and also for myself.”
-He said Deacon Daniel Morrison “is incredibly focused on all the right things, being present to the needs of others, bringing (people) back to the Church, to the sacraments, to the embrace of God.”
+He said Father Daniel Morrison “is incredibly focused on all the right things, being present to the needs of others, bringing (people) back to the Church, to the sacraments, to the embrace of God.”

 Father James Morrison, who is 32, noted how Jesus called two sets of brothers to be among his apostles: St. Peter and St. Andrew, and the sons of Zebedee, St. James and St. John.

-The future priest said he and his siblings have been inspired by the faith and love of their parents, who have homeschooled all seven children, and taught them to make Jesus the center of their lives.
+The new priest said he and his siblings have been inspired by the faith and love of their parents, who have homeschooled all seven children, and taught them to make Jesus the center of their lives.
 Dr. Eric Morrison is a dentist, and Dr. Grace Morrison, who has been active over the years in pro-life outreach, is a periodontist.

 Asked how to explain three brothers in one family becoming priests and a sister becoming a woman religious, Father Nicholas Morrison reflected on that blessing, saying, “First off, (it’s) the grace of the Lord, the movement of the Lord.
 Second, the example of our parents, friends and priests, teaching us how important it is to live radically generous lives, to live our lives for the Lord, for the salvation of souls.”